Postgraduate Taught Experience Survey

 The Postgraduate Taught Experience Survey is your chance to tell us your thoughts about your course.
 The results help us compare how we are doing with other institutions, to make changes that will improve what we do in future and to keep doing the things that you value.
 This will help improve the experience of students like you in the future.

-If you complete the PTES by Thursday 13 April, to say thank you for your early participation the University is offering each eligible student a £10 Amazon gift card or you a £10 donation to the Hardship Fund.
+If you complete the PTES by Friday 13 April, to say thank you for your early participation the University is offering each eligible student a £10 Amazon gift card or you can make a £10 donation to the Hardship Fund.

-To receive your gift card you’ll need to present your completion confirmation email using a mobile device or a printed copy at your local library counter.
+To receive your gift card you’ll need to present your completion confirmation email using a mobile device or a printed copy at your local University campus library counter.

 What does it cover?